awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-spot.md

 When a container instance is set to `DRAINING`, Amazon ECS prevents new tasks from being scheduled for placement on the container instance\.
 Service tasks on the draining container instance that are in the `PENDING` state are stopped immediately\.
 If there are container instances in the cluster that are available, replacement service tasks are started on them\.

-Spot Instance draining is disabled by default and must be manually enabled\.
+Spot Instance draining is turned off by default and must be manually enabled\.
 To enable Spot Instance draining for a new container instance, when launching the container instance add the following script into the **User data** field, replacing *MyCluster* with the name of the cluster to register the container instance to\.

 ```
 #!/bin/bash